Heart Resources, LLC provides the following direct grant services for organizational grant-seeking and resource development.

 Award Programs - Scoring and Judging

-*In my book Grantepreneur: Getting Started in a Grant Career and Business, I explain the difference between "grant writer" as the person who prepares the Request for Proposal (RFP) and "grant proposal writer" as the person who prepares the grant application, as described in Grantsmanship: Program Planning and Proposal Writing by Norton J. Kiritz.
-I write both types of documents and describe my business as a "technical writer specializing in grants" because the Department of Labor has not yet recognized any grant positions.
-Try typing "grant writer" into the Occupation Outlook Handbook at https://www.bls.gov/ooh/occupation-finder.htm
+*Katherine’s book Grantepreneur: Getting Started in a Grant Career and Business, describes the difference between "grant writer" - the person who prepares the Request for Proposal (RFP) and "grant proposal writer" - the person who prepares the grant application, as described in Grantsmanship: Program Planning and Proposal Writing by Norton J. Kiritz.
+Katherine prepares both types of documents.
+The formal description of this type of business is "technical writer specializing in grants" because the Department of Labor has not yet recognized any grant positions or businesses.
+(Try typing "grant writer" into the Occupation Outlook Handbook at https://www.bls.gov/ooh/occupation-finder.htm)